Peaky Blinders to return with two seasons focusing on a ‘new generation’

 Steven Knight’s period drama about gangsters in 1920s Birmingham, starring Cillian Murphy as gang leader Tommy Shelby, has been commissioned for two more surprise seasons, consisting of six episodes each.

-The original series was believed to have concluded after the finale of season six in 2022, which appeared to draw Tommy Shelby’s story to an end.
-However, the two new seasons come with a twist as they will follow a new generation of the Shelbys in the aftermath of World War II.
+The original series was believed to have concluded with the finale of season six in 2022, which appeared to draw Tommy Shelby’s story to an end.
+However, the two new seasons come with a twist as they will follow a new generation of the Shelbys in the aftermath of the Second World War.

 “I’m thrilled to be announcing this new chapter in the Peaky Blinders story,” said Knight in a BBC press release.